 Recommended Ryokans:

 During my university years, I was traveling by bicycle from Tokyo to Minamiaizu, Fukushima.
 However, I ran out of money in the snowy mountains and was rescued by a ryokan.
 I will never forget their sincerity.
 They let me rest in the hot springs, prepared meals for me, and welcomed me warmly.
 To this day, I remain close with that ryokan and have never forgotten their kindness.
-While studying in Singapore and traveling around the world, I stayed at many hotels, but I never found hospitality or Japanese aesthetic consciousness that surpassed ryokans.
-I can confidently say that Ryokan is Extreme.
+After studying in Singapore and traveling the world, I stayed in many hotels, but none could match the hospitality or beauty of a Japanese ryokan.
+To me, the ryokan experience is on a completely different level.
 However, ryokans are located deep in regional areas, difficult to access, and lack information, making them challenging for foreigners to visit.
 I created Ryokanbook so that traditional Japanese ryokans filled with culture can be loved by people around the world.

 @yohei_ryokanbook